PlumyGames/mgpp/docs/mindustry/deploy.md

 The `deploy` task will output the deployment jar, which contains `classes.dex` and your stuffs

 #### Destination Directory
-As default, `deploy` task outputs into its temporary directory, `buildDir/tmp/deploy`.
+By default, `deploy` task outputs into its temporary directory, `buildDir/tmp/deploy`.

 You can customize its destination to fit your CI, vice versa.